 "We support wholeheartedly the goal of the institute to illuminate the great debates of the Senate’s past," Chancellor Motley said.
 "These moments in our history inspire our present, and inform tomorrow's leaders."

 In the long term, UMass Boston will work with the City of Boston, the state, neighbors, and the surrounding communities to develop a plan that furthers the university’s mission, realizes the potential of the former Bayside Exposition Center site, stimulates economic activity, creates jobs, and brings greater activity and opportunity to Columbia Point and the region.

 The university kicked off this planning process on May 7, 2011 with a public planning charrette.
 Read the report here.
 The university hosted another charrette on November 5, 2011.
 The final report is posted here.

 On June 8, 2011, the University of Massachusetts Boston broke ground on the first new academic building since the campus was completed in 1974.
 The building, a $155 million, 220,000-square-foot Integrated Sciences Complex, is being built at the entrance of the Columbia Point campus and will house state-of-the-art research, teaching, and training laboratories.
 It is expected to open for classes in fall 2014.

 “The Integrated Sciences Complex represents a significant step forward in our continued commitment to provide access to high-quality education for our students,” said Chancellor J. Keith Motley.
 “This is the start of a planned renewal of our campus that will open the doors to opportunity even wider at UMass Boston.”

-In spring 2012, UMass Boston began its HarborWalk Improvements and Shoreline Stabilization project, a Phase One element of its 25-year master plan.
-The 800 linear foot section of the HarborWalk is located on university property between the John F. Kennedy Library and Museum and Old Harbor Park.
+In spring 2012, UMass Boston began its HarborWalk Improvements and Shoreline Stabilization project, a Phase One element of the 25-year master plan.
+The 800-linear foot section of the HarborWalk is located on university property between the John F. Kennedy Library and Museum and Old Harbor Park.